Occasions in America

 Father’s Day is celebrated in the United States on the third Sunday of June.
 The year 2020 marked one hundred and ten years since the holiday was established.
 The father’s role has changed dramatically since then.

-In 1910, Sonora Smart Dodd, a resident of the small town of Spokane, Washington, launched an initiative to establish Father’s Day.
+In 1910, Sonora Smart Dodd, a resident of the small town of Spokane, Washington, has launched an initiative to establish Father’s Day.
 After losing her mother, she attended a mass that honored the role of mothers in the family.
 She realized that none other than her father, William Smart, was now taking care of her and her six siblings.
 And while William Smart’s dedication to his children was unheard of at the time, today, it is not unusual.
 With social norms shifting and adjusting to current needs, fathers are not merely providers.
 According to reports by the US Census Bureau, men engage in daily activities with their children more often than ever before, sharing family responsibilities and being proactive in raising their offspring.

 Father’s Day in the United States is celebrated in a similar fashion to Mother’s Day.
 Children look for ways to thank them for their care and constant presence.
 It’s a family holiday that brings people together.